LIMUNIMI/ASMD/README.md

     3. `recording`: dictionary
         1. `path`: a list of paths to be mixed for reconstructing the full track (usually only one)
     4. `sources`: dictionary
         1. `path`: a list of paths to the single instrument tracks in the same order as `instruments`
     5. `ground-truth`: list of paths to the ground-truth json files.
-Ground-truth are in bijective relationships with the single-sources (multiple paths are provided, one per source file), or just one ground truth path is provided if no sources are available.
+One ground-truth path per instrument is provided if the dataset contains instrument-specific data, otherwise they are all mixed in one big ground-truth.
+The order of the ground-truth path is the same of sources and of the instruments.
+Note that some ground-truth paths can be identical (as in PHENICX for indicating that violin1 and violin2 are playing exactly the same thing).
 7.  `url`: the url to download the dataset including the protocol
 8.  `post-process`: a list of shell commands to be executed to prepare the dataset; they can be lists themselves to allow the use of anchors to